 If you’ve followed me for a while, you already know that I am OBSESSED with credit card points and miles.
 They’ve given me the ability to travel around the world—often in business & first class—for little to no money.
 And that’s not an exaggeration.
-I used credit card points during my honeymoon to fly First Class to/from Asia; I did the same for a trip to Positano and Lake Como last year; before that, I flew round-trip to Sydney, Australia for under $200; and this year, I’m using points for round-trip flights to Tokyo, Greece, and the South of France.
+I used credit card points during my honeymoon to fly First Class to/from Asia; I did the same for a trip to Positano and Lake Como last year; before that, I flew round-trip to Sydney, Australia for under $200; and this year, I’ve used points for round-trip flights to Tokyo, Greece, and the South of France.

 Although the concept might seem intimidating if you aren’t familiar with how it all works, I promise that if you start small and ease your way into it, you too can become a points connoisseur like me.